-7. Sustaining our Approach
+8. Sustaining our Approach

-- All staff to have an understanding of the impact of attachment and trauma difficulties, the stress response, self-regulation and executive function difficulties. - All staff will receive Emotion Coaching Training. - New staff will receive Emotion Coaching training as part of their induction. - All staff will maintain a reflective and evaluative approach enabling them to continuously improve their skills and approaches in supporting children. - School leaders and the Trust will support staff with additional training and support as required. - Relational Leaders training will be used to support leaders in developing our approach. - We will support staff to access additional training to support them to become qualified and effective Emotion Coaching Practitioner Trainers. - We will look to support children in need of specialist help by engaging with specialists to provide regulated therapeutic support, at the earliest opportunity. - We understand that the identity and mental health of people from minority groups who are exposed to discrimination and social exclusion based on race, socio-economic backgrounds, disabilities, gender and sexual orientation, is more likely to be impacted and in different ways.
-We will, therefore, ensure our curriculums enable all children to value diversity from the earliest opportunity. - We will continue to look to engage children's individual learning needs by organising different learning opportunities through extra-curricular activities, events, visits and trips as deemed appropriate by the school. - We will continue to look to engage children's individual learning needs by organising different learning opportunities through our Strategic Partners.
+- All staff to have an understanding of the impact of attachment and trauma difficulties, the stress response, self-regulation and executive function difficulties - All staff will receive Emotion Coaching Training.
+New staff will receive Emotion Coaching training as part of their induction. - Schools and trust to embed and monitor the consistent framework for our Relational Approach and provide rigour by adding this to performance management targets. - Schools will continue to foster an environment of psychological safety and encourage in-house knowledge and support via trained Mental Health Champions and Mental Health First Aiders - Schools will continue to look to engage children's individual learning by supporting their understanding of learning needs through the 7Cs Curriculum. - School leaders and the Trust will support staff with additional training and support as required. - School leaders will identify the signs of stress, provide reflective opportunities for staff discussions and know when to signpost staff, if needed. - The Wensum Trust will provide access to employee assistance programmes - Schools will look to signpost children in need of specialist help by engaging with professionals at the earliest opportunity. - Schools understand that the identity and mental health of people from minority groups who are exposed to discrimination and social exclusion based on race, socio-economic backgrounds, disabilities, gender and sexual orientation, is more likely to be impacted and in different ways.
+Schools will therefore ensure our curriculums enable all children to value diversity from the earliest opportunity - Schools will continue to look to engage children's individual learning needs by organising different learning opportunities through extra-curricular activities, events, visits and trips as deemed appropriate by the school and through our Strategic Partners.